kai687/sphinxawesome-theme/docs/how-to/using.md

 ## Highlight code changes

-Sometimes, you want to highlight changes in code.
-The awesome theme adds two options to the `code-block` directive.
+Sometimes, you want to highlight changes in code, for example, lines of code that should be removed or added.

 To highlight removed lines in a code snippet, use the `emphasize-removed` option.
 To highlight added lines, use the `emphasize-added` option.